Frequently Asked Questions

 Am I allowed to explore my surroundings before or after the day's itinerary?

 Remember that your full-time participation is required when travelling to Cuba.
 You may be able to explore your surroundings before or after your scheduled itinerary is complete.
-Swimming pools are available at your hotels, and you may also go for a swim before or after your scheduled itinerary.
+Swimming pools are available at some hotels, and you may go for a swim before or after your scheduled itinerary.

 What currency does Cuba use?